 Mobility#

-Make sure the building is wheelchair accessible.
-(In U.S. this is typically required by law.)
+• Make sure the building is wheelchair accessible.
+(In the U.S. this is typically required by law.)

 Create Access Visual & Hearing Disabilities#

-If budget does not allow for both sign-language interpreters and captioning, we suggest that you opt for captioning as it tends to create more access for a greater number of people.
+• If the budget does not allow for both sign-language interpreters and captioning, we suggest that you opt for captioning, as it tends to create more access for a higher number of people.
 (See “Further Reading” below.)

 Signage#